-PS2.A: Forces and Motion

-• For any pair of interacting objects, the force exerted by the first object on the second object is equal in strength to the force that the second object exerts on the first, but in the opposite direction (Newton's third law).
+Science & Engineering Practice Disciplinary Core Idea: Crosscutting Concept: Constructing Explanations and PS2.A: Forces and Motion Systems and System Models Designing Solutions • For any pair of interacting • Models can be used to represent • Apply scientific ideas or objects, the force exerted by the systems and their interactions- principles to design an object, first object on the second object is such as inputs, processes, and tool, process or system. equal in strength to the force that outputs-and energy and matter the second object exerts on the flows within systems. first, but in the opposite direction (Newton's third law).